vaibhavsagar/resume/resume.md

 ## Experience ##

+### Senior Software Engineer at Mercury \hfill March 2022--Present

+- Building the best banking stack for startups \hfill _Haskell & Nix_

-### Software Engineer II at KeyMe Locksmiths \hfill May 2020--Present
+### Software Engineer II at KeyMe Locksmiths \hfill May 2020--February 2022

 - Part of the Control Systems team working on the kiosk codebase \hfill _Python & Haskell_